pfsense/docs/source/routing/multi-wan.rst

 it is used.
 The lower tier numbers are preferred.
 If any two gateways are on the same tier, they will load balance.
 If they are on different tiers, they will do failover preferring the lower tier.
-If the tier is set to “*Never*” then the gateway is not considered part of this group.
+If the tier is set to "*Never*" then the gateway is not considered part of this group.

 Trigger Level
 ~~~~~~~~~~~~~